behind the fold: sam mccoach is bringing the lost art of kilt making back | read | i-D

 What advice would you give to independent designers just starting out?

 Be confident and don't do something in a hurry.
-I didn't start Le Kilt until I'd worked somewhere else for five years, but that was the best thing I could have done because I really knew what I wanted to do by the time I did it.
-That doesn't apply to everyone though, because I know lots of people who have been given an opportunity, ran with it, and done really well.
-Fashion is a competitive industry but it's important to focus on what you're doing and not worry about what others are doing — instead, respect and appreciate their work.
-Believe in yourself and others around you; you never know who you will meet at the bus stop.
+I didn't start Le Kilt until I'd worked somewhere else for five years but that was the best thing I could have done because I really knew what I wanted to do by the time I did it.
+That doesn't apply to everyone though, because I know lots of people who have been given an opportunity, ran with it and done really well.
+Fashion is a competitive industry but it's important to focus on what you're doing and not worry about what others are doing but instead respect and appreciate their work.
+Believe in yourself and others around you, you never know who you will meet at the bus stop.

 What are your hopes for the future of Le Kilt?

 I'd like to continue growing the collection itself and continue learning about my Scottish roots.
 It's really exciting because there are so many things I'm learning.
-People sometimes think I'm an expert in Scottish craftsmanship but I'm not; I'm still learning more every single day from all of the people I'm working with when I go around Scotland.
-I just want to keep on doing that.
+People sometimes think I'm an expert in Scottish Craftsmanship but I'm not, I'm still learning more every single day from all of the people I'm working with when I go around Scotland and I just want to keep on doing that.

 Read: Sofia Prantera is the renegade brain behind the streetwear brand everyone's talking about.